obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Extract common from AstTypeDefinitionFunction and AstTypeReferenceFunction into static helper
 - Move Function.CreateSymbols impl to FunctionType
 - How to match in incomplete FunctionReference to its FunctionDefinition?
+- Check if ResolveDefinition for variable expression operand is still 'optimal'.
+    It looks a bit convoluted.

 ---